dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 I then needed to prepare and take the Graduate Record Examinations or GRE.
 Man - that was a rough test.
 I would prepare nearly every morning from around 7:30 to 8:30 before work, and then usually a three to four-hour stretch on Saturdays.
 I would also usually do a two-hour session on Sundays.
 I wound up having to take the test twice but got scores I was happy with.

 Once I got the scores I liked, I worked on an application essay, got letters of recommendation from my manager, the director of software at my company, and an old professor - a BIG thank you to them!

 I had everything I needed.
 It was time to apply.

 ## The Decision Point

-Before going further, I need to back up and provide a little more insight into the other complexities going on during this time.
+Before going further into this story, I need to back up and provide a little more insight into the other complexities going on during this time.
 The first being that I had decided early on that I wouldn't sacrifice work experience for a degree unless the program was exceptional (schools like Carnegie Mellon).
 I had decided that studying part-time while working would be the best situation for me to get my degree.

 This is the part I think most people struggle with my story on.
 Why would you want to do that?
+More work!?

 Put simply - money.
 I needed a job.
 I had also just finished paying back my undergraduate student loans - I didn't want to get new ones.

 Additionally, I was gearing up to get married (my girlfriend had moved back to Raleigh shortly after I took the GRE).
 I would need something more than a minimum wage job or a student job.

 My plan was simple: apply to the local program, and if I got in, I would talk to my workplace about how to make it work.
-If it became clear that my employer was not interested in helping me figure it out, I would apply to my dream program at some other time.
+If it became clear that my employer was not interested in working it out, I would apply to my dream program at some other time.
 GRE scores are valid for five years, so I would just have that plan in my back pocket.

 ## Getting Accepted and Setting Expectations